How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Corn grows in clear stages, each with unique needs.
 The first stage begins with germination.
 Seeds sprout within 7-10 days if the soil temperature is at least 50°F. Next, seedlings develop roots and leaves quickly.

-By 2-3 weeks, you see taller stalks forming.
+Within 2-3 weeks, taller stalks will form.

 Choosing the Right Corn Variety

 Picking the right corn variety makes a big difference in your garden.
-Think about your needs—whether you want sweet kernels, popping options, or colorful stalks for decoration!
+Think about your needs, whether you want sweet kernels, popping options, or colorful stalks for decoration!

 Sweet corn